 #02 How can I stream music to the TDAI-1120?

-You can use the Lyngdorf Remote App (Android and IOS) for playing audio files from a USB drive or NAS (Network Attached Storage).
-A Roon server setup and Spotify apps will be able to connect directly, whereas all media player applications based on the universal DLNA communication will be able to connect to the processor and activate playback.
-AirPlay and Google Cast functionality will allow you to stream audio from your portable Apple or Android devices to the amplifier.
+You can use the Lyngdorf Remote App (Android and iOS) for playing audio files from a USB drive or NAS (Network Attached Storage).
+A Roon server setup, Spotify Connect, and TIDAL Connect allow to stream directly, whereas all media player applications based on the universal DLNA communication will be able to connect to the processor and activate playback.
+AirPlay2 and Google Cast functionality will allow you to stream audio from your portable Apple or Android devices to the amplifier.

 #03 Does the TDAI-1120 have all Lyngdorf speaker presets?